Modi 2: in stock. Orders placed now ship in 1-3 business days.

 So how’s the support for Linux, iDevices, and Chromebooks?

-Any Linux distro supporting USB Audio Class 2 will be fine.
-Most do.
-Please note we’re not able to provide troubleshooting or support of Linux issues.
-For iPhones/iPads running iOS7/8, you can connect digitally with the Lightning to USB adapter sold by Apple, but you may need a powered USB hub to avoid the "this device draws too much power" error.
+We’ve used Modi on Ubuntu 12.04 and up, and we’ve had owners report that Mint and Debian 3.8 and up work well.
+Please note these are “vanilla” installs and we’re not able to provide troubleshooting or support of Linux issues.
+For iPhones running iOS7, you can connect digitally with the Lightning to USB adapter sold by Apple, but you may need a powered USB hub to avoid the "this device draws too much power" error.
 Intel-based Chromebooks also work, though AMD seems to be a bit of a crapshoot.

 I want a combined DAC/amp!
 Why didn’t you put an amp in here?

-If this thing is so great, why would I step up to Bifrost or Gungnir?
+If Modis are so great, why would I step up to Bifrost or Gungnir?

-But I heard all DACs sound the same!
+But I heard from an anonymous dude on the intarwebs all DACs sound the same!
 You’re bullshitting us!

 If it’s your experience that all DACs sound the same, that’s cool.
 There’s a DAC in your iPhone or Android phone, so you can use that one and save some cash.